RIR360/development/journal/2025/october.md

 - Prioritize the tasks, do the most urgent and important one first.
 - Don't rely on what you like, rely on what you need to do.
 - We have ups and downs every now and then so plan ahead.
+- When it's time for action, don't plan.